lydgate/bmndr/README.md

 bmndr
 =====

-Simple python CLI interface to beeminder.com
+Simple python CLI interface to [Beeminder](https://www.beeminder.com/).
+I live in the command-line so this script makes it really simple for me to check my goals and enter data without waiting for a webpage to load.
+This is my version of laziness.

 Requirements
 ============

 * Python 3.
 It won't run on Python 2 currently due to capitalization differences (ConfigParser) and urllib differences.
+* A Beeminder account.
+Get one, you won't regret it.

 Usage
 =====